HYBRID MODEL EDUCATION

 • Grammar School (K-6th Grades) – Attend formal classes three days a week (M/T/TH) with parents as co-teachers on non-classroom days

-• Logic School (7th-9th Grades) – Attend formal classes three or four days (M/T/W/TH) a week with parent-guided self-study on non-classroom days
+• Logic School (7th-9th Grades) – Attend formal classes four days (M/T/W/TH) a week with parent-guided self-study on non-classroom days.